 What’s Your Leadership Style in Nursing?

 Your nursing leadership style affects the way people around you respond to your directions.
-It's important to know your natural style so you can identify the strengths and weaknesses of your approach and find middle ground.
+It's important to know your natural style so you can identify the strengths and weaknesses of your approach and find a middle ground.

 "As a relatively small team," says the RN Team from FirstCare.
 "We've always found that a supportive, flexible leadership style works the best."